|

 secured against it – and this applies to any other property that

-you borrow money for as well.
 A deposit is no longer mandatory when buying a property, but

 having at least 5% to put down will open more doors to more